Skip to content

 Investing in a beautiful human hair medical wig is a big step, and you want to make sure it looks its best for as long as possible.
 While learning the right washing and styling techniques is key, it’s just as important to know what not to do.
 A few common missteps can shorten your wig’s lifespan, leading to dryness, tangling, and damage.
 By avoiding these simple mistakes, you can protect your wig and keep it looking natural and vibrant.
 Think of it as protecting your investment and ensuring you feel confident every time you wear it.

-Overwashing or Using Harsh Products
+Washing Too Often or With Harsh Products

 It can be tempting to wash your wig as often as you would your own hair, but overwashing is one of the fastest ways to wear it out.
 Since the wig doesn’t receive natural oils from your scalp, frequent washing strips the hair of its moisture, leaving it dry and brittle.
 A good rule of thumb is to wash your wig every 7 to 10 wears.
 Also, be mindful of the products you use.
 Standard drugstore shampoos often contain harsh sulfates that can damage the hair.
 Instead, opt for gentle, sulfate-free shampoos and conditioners specifically formulated for color-treated hair or, even better, for human hair wigs.
 Always use cool to lukewarm water, as hot water can damage the cap and the hair itself.